Lehendss/42Header/README.md

 # 42Header
-Header configured with Lua and nvim commands, for personal purpose
+Standar "42 School" Header configured with Lua and nvim commands, for personal purpose